Hazardous Waste Site Identification in EPA's Region 2

 * This registration process is built upon the account registration process used for EPA's Central Data Exchange (CDX).
 The name of the program service the user must select in CDX in order to use myRCRAid is called RCRAInfo: Resource Conservation and Recovery Act Information.
 The RCRAInfo Industry Application (RIA) accounts may be used within CDX and conversely CDX accounts may be used within RIA.
 To use an existing CDX account to log into the RCRAInfo Industry Application, simply enter your CDX credentials (User ID and Password) in the RCRAInfo sign in screen.
 A full User’s Guide is available from within the RCRA database which navigates the user through the myRCRAid module as well as the electronic manifest (e-Manifest) module.

 A provisional number is issued to locations that need to dispose of hazardous waste right away due to an emergency situation (a hazardous waste spill, an accident involving hazardous waste, abandoned or unprotected waste) which causes a threat to humans or the environment.
 The emergency ID number will be assigned immediately and is valid for 30 days.

 - To obtain an emergency ID number for hazardous waste disposal in New York, Puerto Rico and the U.S. Virgin Islands, call the EPA Region 2 office at 212- 637-4106.

-Before calling, you may check to see whether the site already has an existing RCRA site ID number in RCRAInfo Web or the Envirofacts Database.
+Before calling, you may check to see whether the site already has an existing RCRA Site ID number in RCRAInfo Web.
 If one exists, that RCRA identification number is used.
 The following information about the emergency situation will be needed:

 - location address of the spill/accident.